-The accompanying unaudited consolidated financial statements of Alaska Air Group, Inc. (the Company or Air Group) include the accounts of our principal subsidiaries, Alaska Airlines, Inc. (Alaska) and Horizon Air Industries, Inc. (Horizon).
-These interim consolidated financial statements are unaudited and should be read in conjunction with the consolidated financial statements in the Company's annual report on Form 10-K for the year ended December 31, 2002.
-In the opinion of management, all adjustments have been made which are necessary to present fairly the financial position of the Company as of March 31, 2003, as well as the results of its operations for the three months ended March 31, 2002 and 2003.
+The accompanying unaudited consolidated financial statements of Alaska Air Group, Inc. (Air Group) include the accounts of our principal subsidiaries, Alaska Airlines, Inc. (Alaska) and Horizon Air Industries, Inc. (Horizon).
+As used in these Notes to Consolidated Financial Statements, the terms "we", "us", "our" and similar terms refer to Air Group and, unless the context indicates otherwise, our subsidiaries.
+These interim consolidated financial statements are unaudited and should be read in conjunction with the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2002.
+In the opinion of management, all adjustments have been made which are necessary to present fairly our financial position as of June 30, 2003, as well as the results of our operations for the three and six months ended June 30, 2002 and 2003.
 The adjustments made were of a normal recurring nature.

-These consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities, as well as the reported amounts of revenues and expenses.
-Significant estimates include assumptions used to record liabilities, expenses and revenue associated with the Company's Mileage Plan, estimated useful lives of property and equipment and the amounts of certain accrued liabilities.
-Actual results may differ from these estimates.
+Our consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) and we are required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities, as well as the reported amounts of revenues and expenses.
+Significant estimates made by us include assumptions used to record liabilities, expenses and revenue associated with our Mileage Plan, estimated useful lives of property and equipment and the amounts of certain accrued liabilities.
+Actual results may differ from our estimates.